Seidomo/201-reading-notes/class09.md

 the action attribute.
 The get
 method is ideal for

-● short forms such as search
+● short forms such as search boxes
-boxes

-● when you are just retrieving data from the web server not sending information that should be added to or deleted from a database  With the post method the values are sent in what are known as HTT headers.
+● when you are just retrieving data from the web server not sending information that should be added to or deleted from a database  With the post method the values are sent in what are known as HTTP headers.
 As a rule of thumb you should use the post method if your form:

 ● allows users to upload a file

-● is very long
-● contains sensitive data
+● contains sensitive data e.g. passwords

-e.g. passwords
-● adds information to, or
-deletes information from, a
-database If the method attribute is not used, the form data will be sent using the get method.
+● adds information to, or deletes information from, a database If the method attribute is not used, the form data will be sent using the get method.

 - Id
 We look at the id attribute
  but the value is used to